-Lecture 6: Interview as data collection method Emmelie Ploug Jørgensen, Department of clinical medicine.
-Collect data relevant for conducting a market analysis.
-Lecture 7: Marketing strategy - Segmentation, targeting and positioning (STP) and Marketing Mix.
-Jeppe Vangsgaard, Department of Business and Management Emmelie Ploug Apply the segmentation, targeting and positioning approach for different health care products and services.
-Select the most appropriate design for a and Marketing Mix.
-Jørgensen, Department of clinical medicine. specific market-related analysis.
-Lecture 8: A strategic approach to market access for medical devices Anders Mærkedahl, Nordic HTA consultancy Nanna Kastrup, Describe the business-to-business buying process within the health care sector including the regulatory and ethical.
-Department of clinical medicine Assess the impact of classification systems for pharmaceuticals and medical devices.
+Lecture 9: Marketing strategy - Segmentation, targeting and positioning (STP) and Marketing Mix.
+Flemming Witt Udsen, Department of Clinical Medicine Apply the segmentation, targeting and positioning approach for different health care products and services.
+Select the most appropriate design for a specific market related applying Lecture10/exercise: The pricing and reimbursement process medical devices Anders Mærkedahl, NHTA consultancy specific market-related analysis.
+Describe the business-to-business buying process within the health care sector including the regulatory and ethical.
+Assess the impact of classification systems for pharmaceuticals and medical devices.

-^{} All rights reserved for changes during the semester due to e.g. illness, cancellations etc.
+^{} All rights reserved for changes during the semester due to e.g., illness, cancellations etc.

-- The exam format will be an individual written exam of 2 hour duration. - The exam will contain both short answer questions and essay questions. - This format was chosen to ensure that both knowledge, skills and competencies are tested. - The assessment is the 7-point grading scale.
-This will be assessed by the module coordinator and an internal censor. - The exam will be distributed and should be handed in using Digital Exam - During the exam it will be allowed to use the following aids: books, slides and notes.
+- The exam format will be an individual written exam of 2 hour duration. - The exam will contain both short answer questions and essay questions. - This format was chosen to ensure that both knowledge, skills and competencies are tested. - The exam assignment will be assessed according to the 7-point grading scale by an internal examiner.. - The exam will be distributed and should be handed in using Digital Exam - During the exam it will be allowed to use the following aids: books, slides and notes.
 The use of internet is only allowed for down- and upload of the exam. - If the exam format is changed before the re-examination, this will be announced no later than 14 days before.